Musitano crime family: Angelo Musitano hit and investigation

 Since the brothers' release, the police had little involvement with the family for some years.
-In April–May 2012, the cocaine smuggler Nick Nero, in his texts to Martino Caputo, the Toronto agent of the Rizzuto family, complained about the "work tax" that he had to pay to the Musitano family in order to smuggle cocaine into the Niagara Peninsula.
+In April and May 2012, the cocaine smuggler Nick Nero, in his texts to Martino Caputo, the Toronto agent of the Rizzuto family, complained about the "work tax" that he had to pay to the Musitano family in order to smuggle cocaine into the Niagara Peninsula.
 Nero charged that the Musitano brothers took an exorbitant cut of the profits for doing no work.
 Nero asked Caputo to speak with the Musitano brothers to reduce their "work tax"; unknown to him, Pat Musitano was still angry with Caputo for not financially supporting his wife and children while he was in prison despite having promised to do so.

 In September 2015, Pat Musitano's 2013 Ford Edge was set on fire in a suspected arson; his home also sustained minor damage.

 On May 2, 2017, Angelo Musitano was shot dead in his truck in the driveway of his home in Waterdown, Ontario, in broad daylight at the age of 39.
 Surveillance video showed a Ford Fusion in front of the home and a heavy-set man shooting Angelo.
 The vehicle was later found abandoned; it had been stolen previously.
 Almost two months later, on June 26, 2017, Pat Musitano's home was shot at multiple times during the night; no one was injured.
 Hamilton Police did not receive cooperation from the family; Pat refused police protection.
 Before his death, Angelo wrote a faith-based book called I Found Him, claiming that starting a family and finding religion "changed him."
 According to James Dubro, "The underboss of Buffalo [Domenico Violi] ordered the hit on Angelo...
 It was a move against the Musitanos and they would have needed Buffalo's approval.